Eviction: Impacts on those being evicted

+Eviction record

+Evictions can remain on a tenant's record for up to seven years in the United States, and landlords are typically allowed to reject tenants due to previous evictions.
+Public eviction records can be a barrier to entry to housing, leading tenants into emergency shelters after failing tenant screening at multiple apartments.

+Some American jurisdictions have sealed eviction records to prevent blanket denial of tenants with an eviction history.

+Mental health

 There are sometimes communication problems for when the actual eviction date is decided upon, leaving some evictees thoroughly underprepared with nothing packed when the sheriff comes.
-This can lead to a Skinner box–like experience as evictees sometime try “riding" the eviction out.
+This can lead to a Skinner box–like experience as evictees sometimes try "riding" the eviction out.
 (This is sometimes caused by denial.)

 Evictees experience higher rates of: depression, anxiety, high blood pressure, post-traumatic stress disorder (PTSD), and even suicide.
 The process of eviction can take a long time (potentially months) and this can leave the evictee in a heightened state of stress, which makes them more susceptible to stress illnesses.
-Even after years have passed, studies show that evictees are less happy, optimistic and energetic than those who haven't been evicted.
+Even after years have passed, studies show that evictees are less happy, optimistic and energetic than those who have not been evicted.

+Economic effects

 Being evicted can increase rates of job loss.
-In fact, someone is 15% more likely to be laid off after experiencing eviction.
+A person is 15% more likely to be laid off after experiencing eviction.
 This can lead to a cycle where the eviction makes it difficult to work but not working can lead to eviction.
+Evictions are a leading cause of homelessness.

 Evictees often end up moving into poorer quality housing, like overcrowded homes.
-For example, a study that looked at Milwaukee, Wisconsin, found that renters who had been involuntarily moved from a prior residence were 25% more likely to experience long-term housing problems than their peers who had only moved voluntarily.
+A study that looked at Milwaukee, Wisconsin found that renters who had been involuntarily moved from a prior residence were 25% more likely to experience long-term housing problems than their peers who had only moved voluntarily.